jmd01/shutterstock-bulk-downloader/readme.md

 # Shutterstock bulk image download

 Shutterstock standard licenses do not offer a bulk download option.
-This is a script using Facebok Webdriver which use Selenium automation to process of downloading all images in a collection
+This script using Facebok Webdriver which use Selenium automation to process of downloading all images in a collection

 ## Prerequisites